jsa-research/limbus-buildgen/README.md

 The library consists of a collection of Common.js modules that generate different types of build files.
 There is also a small command-line front-end that can be used to generate build files without writing additional code.

-*Currently bootstrapping itself and as such is not very useful...*
+**Currently bootstrapping itself and as such is not very useful...**

 ## Compile
 sea-strap.js compiles using build files that it generated itself.
 The build process tries to follow the conventions of the platform.

 #### Linux/OS X/FreeBSD
-Run `make` in the root folder to build the project.
+Run `make` in the project root directory to build.

 #### Windows
 You will need to download some dependencies manually, see [Download dependencies manually](#download-dependencies-manually).

-When you have the dependencies, open "VS2013 x86 Native Tools Command Prompt" and run `nmake /f Makefile.mak` in the root folder.
+When you have the dependencies, open "VS2013 x86 Native Tools Command Prompt" and run `nmake /f Makefile.mak` in the project root directory.

 ## Use
 To use, just run: